snap-stanford/snap-python/doc/source/reference/GenRMatEpinions.rst

 .. function:: GenRMatEpinions()

-Generates a R-Mat graph, with a synthetic copy of the Epinions social network.
+Generates an R-Mat directed graph, with a synthetic copy of the Epinions social network.

 Parameters: